pygfx/wgpu-py/docs/reference_gui.rst

 WGPU can be used in Jupyter lab and the Jupyter notebook.
 This canvas is based on `jupyter_rfb <https://github.com/vispy/jupyter_rfb>`_ an ipywidget subclass implementing a remote frame-buffer.
+There are also some `wgpu examples <https://jupyter-rfb.readthedocs.io/en/latest/examples/>`_.

 To implement interaction, create a subclass and overload the ``handle_event()`` method (and call ``super().handle_event(event)``).